Aquanty/rtd-hgs/docs/source/index.rst

 #. **z2, conc2(i), i=1,nspeciesmob** Second elevation [L] and
    concentration [M L:math:`^{-3}`] for each solute.

-For each solute, chosen nodes in the currently active domain (porous media, dual continua, or surface flow; see
+| For each solute, chosen nodes in the currently active domain (porous
+  media, dual continua, or surface flow; see Section :ref:
-Section :ref:`sec:modify_material` ) are assigned an initial concentration as a linear function of elevation.
+| ) are assigned an initial concentration as a linear function of
+  elevation.

 --------------